-- ✓ After they receive their certificate, Subscribers agree and confirm that the information contained in the certificate, is accurate. - ✓ Subscribers must request certificate revocation when it is not used anymore, when the data contained has changed or when it is suspected that the private key has been compromised or lost.
+- ✓ Subscribers must create a key pair (private and public) using a reliable and secure system and take all necessary precautions to protect their private key from accidental destruction, loss or theft. - ✓ After they receive their certificate, Subscribers agree and confirm that the information contained in the certificate, is accurate. - ✓ Subscribers must request certificate revocation when it is not used anymore, when the data contained has changed or when it is suspected that the private key has been compromised or lost.
 Failure to request revocation of the Certificate, voids any liability claims if the private key or the Certificate is misused, when it should have been revoked. - ✓ Especially in case of code signing, Subscribers are bound by the RA to provide complete, accurate and truthful information (e.g., application name, information URL, application description, etc.) in the signed code.
-Subscribers are also committed to not deliberately sign malware and acknowledge that such an action will allow HARICA to automatically revoke the signing Certificate. - ✓ Accuracy of Information: An obligation and warranty to provide accurate and complete information at all times to HARICA, both in the certificate request and as otherwise requested by HARICA in connection with the issuance of the Certificate(s) to be supplied by HARICA. - ✓ Termination of Use of Certificate: An obligation and warranty to promptly cease all use of the Private Key corresponding to the Public Key included in the Certificate upon revocation of that Certificate for reasons of Key Compromise. - ✓ Responsiveness: An obligation to respond to HARICA's instructions concerning Key Compromise or Certificate misuse within a specified time period. - ✓ Acknowledgment and Acceptance: An acknowledgment and acceptance that HARICA is entitled to revoke the certificate immediately if the Applicant were to violate the terms of the Subscriber or Terms of Use Agreement or if HARICA discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.
+Subscribers are also committed to not deliberately sign Suspect Code and acknowledge that such an action will allow HARICA to automatically revoke the signing Certificate. - ✓ Accuracy of Information: An obligation and warranty to provide accurate and complete information at all times to HARICA, both in the certificate request and as otherwise requested by HARICA in connection with the issuance of the Certificate(s) to be supplied by HARICA. - ✓ Termination of Use of Certificate: An obligation and warranty to promptly cease all use of the Private Key corresponding to the Public Key included in the Certificate upon revocation of that Certificate for reasons of Key Compromise. - ✓ Responsiveness: An obligation to respond to HARICA's instructions concerning Key Compromise or Certificate misuse within a specified time period. - ✓ Acknowledgment and Acceptance: An acknowledgment and acceptance that HARICA is entitled to revoke the certificate immediately if the Applicant were to violate the terms of the Subscriber or Terms of Use Agreement or if HARICA discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.

-In the case of HARICA TSA Subscribers,
+In the case of HARICA TSA Subscribers.